ethanwhitcher/ethanwhitcher/README.md

 💻 Feel free to reach out for project collaborations or hackathons!

-⌨️ Currently working on PhotoML (Photografirst) and playlist.AI
+⌨️ Currently working on PhotoML (Photografirst) and Playlist.AI

 📚 Technologies I am using right now: Java Springboot, Javascript/Typescript, Spotify API, and NodeJS (Express).